IIIF/api/source/presentation/4.0/properties.md

 ##### rights

 A string that identifies a license or rights statement that applies to the content of the resource, such as the JSON of a Manifest or the pixels of an image.
-The value _MUST_ be drawn from the set of [Creative Commons][org-cc-licenses] license URIs, the [RightsStatements.org][org-rs-terms] rights statement URIs, or those added via the [extension][prezi30-ldce] mechanism.
+The value _MUST_ be drawn from the set of [Creative Commons][org-cc-licenses] license URIs, the [RightsStatements.org][org-rs-terms] rights statement URIs, or those added via the [extension][prezi40-ldce] mechanism.
 The inclusion of this property is informative, and for example could be used to display an icon representing the rights assertions.

+!!! registration not extension

 If displaying rights information directly to the user is the desired interaction, or a publisher-defined label is needed, then it is _RECOMMENDED_ to include the information using the `requiredStatement` property or in the `metadata` property.